-In this paper we follow the super-virtual interferometry method described by Bharadwaj and Schuster (2010) ,Mallinson et al. (2011), and Bharadwaj et al. (2011).
-They used the far-field reciprocity equation of both correlation (equation 1) and convolution (equation 2) type to create super-virtual refractions and enhance the SNR by a factor ranging between \sqrt{N} and N, where N is the number of source positions associated with the generation of the head wave arrival.
+In this paper we follow the refraction super virtual method described by Bharadwaj and Schuster (2010); Mallinson et al. (2011); Bharadwaj et al. (2011).
+They used the far-field reciprocity equation of both correlation (equation 1) and convolution (equation 2) type to create virtual refractions and enhance the SNR by a factor ranging between \sqrt{N} and N, where N is the number of source positions associated with the generation of the head wave arrival.